Grammar Menu

 A list of irregular verbs:

-(Note: The past participle form of the verb is used when a "helping" verb is present.)
+(Note: The past participle form of the verb is used when a "helping" verb precedes it.)

 Present Past Past Participle